erik-edmonds/portfolio/README.md

 # Necessary Fixes
-- Fix background; only one spinner appearing.
-There's two
 - Cards aren't showing properly on mobile
 - Card canvases scroll with the page, when background enabled
 - Expanded card doesn't transition to right location